Learning Spanish? Here's 4 Common Myths Busted

-It seems like everyone has their methods and the best ways when it comes to language learning.
+It seems like everyone has their methods and the best ways when it comes to learning Spanish.
 I’m sure you will have heard many anecdotes and seen perhaps contradictory advice on the internet.
-All of this advice can make the already tough task of trying to master a language even more confusing and complicated.
-Luckily for you, this article will break down the common myths about language learning and explain why they’re misguided.
-If you can steer away from these myths, you will be much better equipped in your journey to become fluent in your chosen language.
+All of this advice can make the already tough task of trying to master Spanish even more confusing and complicated.
+You might not be ready to take one of our face to face courses such as our Spanish lessons in Leeds yet, so luckily for you, this article will break down the common myths about learning Spanish (and any other language) and explain why they’re misguided.
+If you can steer away from these myths, you will be much better equipped in your journey to become fluent in Spanish.

 We often underestimate ourselves and our abilities.
 It is no surprise then that many people assume that being bilingual requires a gift of some sort.
-Many people have convinced themselves they will never learn a language because they don’t have the skills needed to do so.
-All of us can become fluent in whatever language we desire.
+Many people have convinced themselves they will never learn Spanish because they don’t have the skills needed to do so.
+All of us can become fluent in whatever language we desire, yes, including the wonderful Spanish language!
 Our success is based on how much we practice and the approach we take.
 It is not based on some innate talent that only a few have access to.
 So no excuses!

-3. It’s too late for me to learn a language!
+2. It’s too late for me to learn Spanish!

 We hear this one time and time again: “But children learn languages far quicker, what’s the point for me?
 I’ve missed out anyway.”